-There were revisions made to the 2021-2022 General Fund original budgets.
-Budgeted revenues increased to reflect receipt of additional federal revenues due to the Covid19 pandemic.
+There were revisions made to the 2022-2023 General Fund original budgets.
+Budgeted revenues increased to reflect receipt of additional federal revenues due to the Covid19 pandemic and state revenues due to an increase in student enrollment.
 Budgeted expenditures increased to reflect the cost of providing quality instruction while ensuring proper Covid19 safety protocols.